rsn870/rank_and_bias_gen/consistency_models/README.md

 ## Results

-Attaching a link to a google doc here [temporary until results are ported to this repository](https://docs.google.com/document/d/1JEIkwOn6OsS0MCICi-n6C309u5YczoCI5TPiX18X9Bo/edit) Please do **not** modify without permission.
+Attaching a link to a google doc here which is [temporary until results are ported to this repository](https://docs.google.com/document/d/1JEIkwOn6OsS0MCICi-n6C309u5YczoCI5TPiX18X9Bo/edit) Please do **not** modify without permission.
 Once all results are updated in the doc they will be ported to this repo.